ncboot/shim-review/README.md

 [NX bit is not set in our shim]

 *******************************************************************************
-### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
+### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)

+Skip this, if you're not using GRUB2.

 *******************************************************************************
 [ Using upstream GRUB2 ]

 *******************************************************************************
-### If shim is loading GRUB2 bootloader and your previously released shim booted a version of GRUB2 affected by any of the CVEs in the July 2020, the March 2021, the June 7th 2022, the November 15th 2022, or 3rd of October 2023 GRUB2 CVE list, have fixes for all these CVEs been applied?
+### Do you have fixes for all the following GRUB2 CVEs applied?

+Skip this, if you're not using GRUB2, otherwise make sure these are present and confirm with yes.

 * 2020 July - BootHole
   * Details: https://lists.gnu.org/archive/html/grub-devel/2020-07/msg00034.html